Everest View Trek

 • All government taxes and company charges

-• Footprint adventure's T-Shirt, trekking map and trip accomplishment certificate
+• Footprint Adventure's T-shirt, trekking map, and trip accomplishment certificate

 • Nepal visa charges, learn more

-• Personal trekking equipments, learn more
+• Personal trekking equipment, learn more

 • Your travel and rescue insurance, learn more